-To ensure compliance with the standards established for case management, electronic data entry, offender record content, quality of services provided, and the appropriateness of services delivered; a formal treatment file review process is used.
-The review process provides management with two different review types and perspectives.
-ACDP, working in conjunction with the NCDPS MIS, implemented the Case File Review and the Peer Review processes.
-The data generated by these reviews enable ACDP to track the results of each established review element thereby assisting management in the identification of areas that need additional attention, program strengths, job performance, and training needs.
+To ensure compliance with the standards established for case management, electronic data entry, offender record content, and quality and appropriateness of services delivered; ACDP, working in conjunction with the NCDPS MIS, developed two formal treatment file review processes which may be utilized by ACDP; the Case File Review and the Peer Review.
+The data generated by each of these reviews enable ACDP to track the results of the established review elements thereby assisting management in the identification of areas that need additional attention, program strengths, job performance, and training needs.